remimikalsen/theawesomegarage/docker/example-docker-setup/readme.md

 The follwoing modifications need to be done on the host OS for Redis to work properly.
 - append vm.overcommit_memory=1 to /etc/sysctl.conf
 - run following command as root on host: echo never > /sys/kernel/mm/transparent_hugepage/enabled
 - Note that Docker uses the PREROUTE chain in iptables, which shortcuts limitations put in the INPUT chain.
 Thus, do not publish ports in docker-compose.yml that aren't supposed to be public.
-If you're behind a NAT firewall, you're probably good, but if you're connected directly to the internet, beware!
+If you're behind a NAT firewall/router, you're probably good, but if you're connected directly to the internet, beware!

 ## Bind mounts
 The containers in this stack will need a place to store persistent data.
 It is recommended to put this data in a directory outside of the Git-checkout dir - simply to avoid adding and pushing sensitive data to remote repo by accident.